-North Dakota Long Term Care Partnership Program rates are like other policies.
-But the mandatory age-related inflation protection can increase the cost of insurance.
-So we recommend you compare North Dakota Long Term Care Partnership policies with regular LTC insurance.
-Because, you may find a wider range of choices better suited to your needs.
-This includes hybrid long term care insurance options not available under the North Dakota Long Term Care Partnership Program.
+North Dakota Long Term Care Partnership rates are like other policies.
+Still we recommend comparing North Dakota Long Term Care Partnership policies with regular LTC insurance.
+Comparing may find you options better suited to your needs, including Hybrid Long-Term Care Insurance not available under the North Dakota Long Term Care Partnership Program.

 North Dakota Long Term Care Partnership Reciprocity